jakia12/Thrift_store/README.md

 ### Seller Role Activities

-* a seller can sell his products after getting registered and verified.
+* a seller can sell used products after getting registered and verified.
 * An unverified seller will not be allowed to add a product.
 * Where a seller can advertise their unsold products from the dashboard.
 * He/she can delete products anytime with a confirmation modal